rjhowell44/node-cpu-metrics/README.md

 ### Description
 Enable and dump `Heap Profiler Metrics` to monitor the effects of code changes on heap usage for the life of each branch.

-Node Heap Metrics is written in C++, wrapped as a Node.
-The implementation makes use of the V8 Heap Profiler included with Node Js.  ([Official V8 Documentation](https://v8docs.nodesource.com/))
+Heap Metrics is a `native addon` written in C++ to minimize overhead and intrusion.
+The implementation makes use of the V8 Heap Profiler included with Node JS.  ([Official V8 Documentation](https://v8docs.nodesource.com/))

-Heap metrics, maintained by the node, are update on V8's garbage collection (GC) Prologue Notifications -- in other words, just before GC -- ensuring peak measurements for the following metrics:
+Heap metrics, maintained by the node, are update on V8's garbage collection (GC) Prologue Notifications -- in other words, just before GC -- ensuring **peak measurements** for the following metrics:
  * Heap Used
  * Heap Size
  * Physical Size

-The class is implemented as a singleton.
-The first script to `require( 'heap_metrics.node' )` will intantiate the  object and **start heap profiling**.
+The C++ class is implemented as a singleton.
+The first script to `require( 'heap_metrics' )` will intantiate the  object and **start heap profiling**.
 All subsequent calls to require() will return the singleton object while profilling is ongoing.

 ---
 ### API Description

-calling `heapMetrics.GetHeapMetrics()` will return the following object
+**GetHeapMetrics()** returns the following object

 ```javascript
 { 'Heap Size Limit': '1,499,136 KB',